Baruch Ben Dor

 Mr. Solt is an electrical engineer who has specialized in electronic equipment development since 1976.
 His primary area of expertise has been in medical electronic devices development with the balance in military and commercial communications.

 Prior to joining InfraScan, Inc., Mr. Solt was the VP of Manufacturing and R&D with Valley Forge Scientific Corp., directing the research team and leading the manufacturing team.
 Before that, Mr. Solt founded Omnitronix, a solid state AM broadcast transmitter manufacturer.
 Mr. Solt holds a Master’s Degree in Business Administration and a Master’s Degree in Engineering.

 Vice President of Business Development USA

-Mr. Bachrach holds a Master’s degree in Health Administration and a Bachelor’s degree in EMS from Ben-Gurion University.
+Mr. Bachrach holds a Master’s degree in Health Administration and a Bachelor’s degree in EMS.
 He worked for PerSys Medical and served as the company’s Director of Sales and Operations focusing on Military and EMS.
 He has been working with distributors and clinical sales managers to promote the right usage of devices.
-Prior to that, Mr. Bachrach Served as a senior paramedic for over 10 years with Magen David Adom in Tel Aviv, and was also a senior instructor both in the civilian and military markets.
-He served in the IDF as a paratrooper where he gained experience in treatment of military injuries and combat casualty care.
+Prior to that, Mr. Bachrach Served as a senior paramedic for over 10 years, and was also a senior instructor both in the civilian and military markets.
+He served as a paratrooper where he gained experience in treatment of military injuries and combat casualty care.

 Executive Chair of the Board